 Within the Indian context, fashion design is the oldest design discipline and the most popular one – very aptly so, as India is a country generously endowed with multi-hued arts, crafts and traditions, with each region of the country having its own textile and clothing heritage.

 In earlier times, clothing was more about custom tailoring that was often done at home or by tailors or ‘masterjis’ for the families that could afford them.
 After independence, and especially in the last 30-35 years, the business of costume and dress making really started to transform into a multi-faceted industry that saw innovations in textiles and garment construction techniques, revival of various traditions in printing and embroidery and reinvention of the age-old styles of Indian clothing to make it more relevant to the current Indian and international market.
 This, combined with easily available and skilled ‘karigars’ or artisans, advancements in garment construction technologies, proliferation of mass-production units, the rise of the educated middle-class and exposure to global fashion has made India emerge as an important hub for fashion design.
-In fact, the last two decades have seen a boom in the Indian fashion market with the advent of large retail chains, an increase in the “mall culture” and many locally groomed designers entering the workforce, thanks to the establishment of several educational institutions focused on fashion design and technology.
+In fact, the last two decades have seen a boom in the Indian fashion business management market with the advent of large retail chains, an increase in the “mall culture” and many locally groomed designers entering the workforce, thanks to the establishment of several educational institutions focused on fashion design and technology.

 Did you know?